Anders Sandøe Ørsted

 Anders Sandøe Ørsted (21 December 1778 – 1 May 1860) was a Danish lawyer, politician and jurist.
-He served as the Prime Minister of Denmark in 1853-1854.
+He served as the Prime Minister of Denmark from 1853 to 1854.
+He was brother of Hans Christian Ørsted.

 Biography

 He studied philosophy and law at the University of Copenhagen and was admitted to the bar in 1799.
 He became a noted jurist.
 An early case overseen by him was that of Hans Jonatan, an escaped slave, which was (at least viewed retrospectively) a major test case in Danish law on slavery; Anders condemned Hans to be returned to the West Indies, where he had been purchased (Hof-og Stadsret: Generalmajorinde Henriette de Schimmelmann contra mulatten Hans Jonathan 1802).

 Relatively early, he was connected to the national administration, and from 1825 to 1848, he was “generalprokurør” (juridical adviser of the government).
 He drew up the constitution which was granted in 1831.
 He was cabinet minister 1842–48, and from October 1853 to December 1854 was prime minister.
 He was forced to resign from his office as prime minister by his unpopular conservatism, a distinct departure from his earlier politics.
 In 1855, he was impeached on the charge of breaking the constitution, but he was acquitted and retired to private life.